simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Mar 28-Mar 30 2024
+Solar Radiation Storm Forecast for Mar 29-Mar 31 2024

-              Mar 28  Mar 29  Mar 30
+              Mar 29  Mar 30  Mar 31
-S1 or greater   30%     30%     10%
+S1 or greater   30%     10%      5%

-Rationale: There is a chance for S1 (Minor) or greater solar radiation storms over the next three days due to the flare potential for Region 3615.
+Rationale: There is a chance for S1 (Minor) or greater solar radiation storms on 29 Mar due to the flare potential for Region 3615.
+Probabilities decrease for 30 and 31 Mar as Region 3615 rotates beyond the western limb.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Mar 27 2024 0641 UTC.
+Radio blackouts reaching the R3 levels were observed over the past 24 hours.
+The largest was at Mar 28 2024 2056 UTC.

-Radio Blackout Forecast for Mar 28-Mar 30 2024
+Radio Blackout Forecast for Mar 29-Mar 31 2024

-              Mar 28        Mar 29        Mar 30
+              Mar 29        Mar 30        Mar 31
-R1-R2           75%           75%           40%
+R1-R2           75%           75%            5%
-R3 or greater   25%           25%           10%
+R3 or greater   25%           25%            1%

-Rationale: Due to the flare potential of Region 3615, R1-R2 (Minor-Moderate) radio blackouts are expected, with a chance for R3 (Strong), over the next three days.
+Rationale: Due to the flare potential of Region 3615, R1-R2 (Minor-Moderate) radio blackouts are expected, with a chance for R3 (Strong), over the next two days.
+Probabilities decrease for 31 Mar as Region 3615 rotates beyond the western limb.

 ```